-Known for its historic brownstones and attractive new apartment buildings, providing diverse residential options.
+Known for its historic brownstones and attractive new apartment buildings, Downtown Brooklyn provides diverse residential options for those that live, work and study in the area.
 The Brooklyn Academy of Music (BAM), America’s oldest performing arts center founded in 1861, is located in Downtown Brooklyn and produces over 220 performances every year, drawing in over half a million visitors annually.
 BAM’s success has spawned a new cultural district in the area, including multiple theaters for film and live performances, dance studios, workshop and education spaces.
-The construction of the Atlantic Yards project will bring a professional basketball team, the Nets, to Brooklyn, the first professional team to call the borough home since 1957.
+And with the opening of Atlantic Yards, Downtown Brooklyn welcomed the Nets to the neighborhood as the first professional team to call the borough home since 1957.

 Over the last decade, Downtown Brooklyn, the Brooklyn Navy Yard and DUMBO have fostered a substantial rise in the number of entrepreneurs, creative firms and next generation manufacturing companies.
 This burgeoning innovation cluster offers 17 million square feet of office space and is supported by a strong network of educational and cultural institutions, flexible workspaces, and innovative programs.

 - Urban Future Lab – Designed and operated by NYCEDC in partnership with New York University’s Polytechnic School of Engineering, this 10,000 square foot multi-use facility offers business incubation, product demonstration and educational workshops.
 Urban Future Lab opened in March 2014 and houses 20 cleantech startups, a demonstration center and NYU Polytechnic School of Engineering’s K-12 STEM program.
 More information: See the NYC Urban Future Lab page.